arras-energy/gridlabd-old/README.md

 ## AWS EC2

+The latest development and master builds of HiPAS gridlabd are available as community AMIs.
+Simply launch an ec2, browse the community AMIs and search for HiPAS Gridlabd

-Use the AWS Ubuntu AMI to build gridlabd on AWS EC2 using the commands
+If you want to build gridlabd yourself, use the AWS Ubuntu AMI on AWS EC2 using the commands

 ~~~
 git clone https://code.gridlabd.us/ [-b BRANCH] gridlabd